 - Spices: Add dried ground spices to your garlic paste or just sprinkle directly on the lamb.
 Try paprika, coriander, or cumin for subtle savory flavors.

 - Wine: You can use different cooking liquids like chicken stock, tomato juice, or beef broth instead of wine.
-The best wine to use is a red table wine like Merlot or Cabernet.
+The best wine to use is a white wine with a high acidity.
+Sauvignon Blanc, Pinot Grigio or Pinot Gris.
 Stay away from cooking wines (the kind sold near vinegar), they are far too salty for this dish.

 IDEAS FOR LEFTOVER LAMB